Doctors Note Logo

 Cold Allodynia: Why Your Nerves Think Your Feet Are Freezing

-Cold allodynia is a nerve related pain condition where even mild cold sensations feel like intense burning or freezing in your feet, often occurring due to nerve damage from diabetes, chemotherapy, infections or autoimmune issues.
-This constant pain can limit mobility, disrupt sleep and impact your daily life.
+Cold allodynia in the feet is a nerve-related pain condition where even mild cold triggers intense burning or freezing sensations.
+It's commonly caused by nerve damage from diabetes, chemotherapy, infections, or autoimmune conditions, and can disrupt mobility, sleep, and daily life.

 answer background